Capanahua language

 Capanahua or Kapanawa /[kapaˈnawa]/ is a moribund Panoan language spoken in western South America by 50 of the 400 Capanahua people, around the area of the Tapiche-Buncuya river.

 Usage

-If a Capanahua speaker talks to another Capanahua speaker in Spanish, it is considered insulting, and applying of the stigmatizing label of outsider.
-The language is in decline, since there are few speakers and almost no children can speak it.
-Capanahua is used in two bilingual schools, and to some degree in other primary schools, but not in secondary schools.
+If a Capanahua speaker talks to another Capanahua speaker in Spanish, it is considered insulting and the application of the stigmatizing label of outsider.
+The language is in decline since there are few speakers and almost no children can speak it.
+Capanahua is used in two bilingual schools and, to some degree, in other primary schools, but not in secondary schools.
 Capanahua speakers and people are referred to derogatorily as "Capachos".

 Classification

 There is one dialect called Pahenbaquebo; the closest related language is Shipibo, with which is shared 50 to 60 percent comprehensibility.